5 WAYS TO IMPROVE YOUR PUBLIC SPEAKING AND PRESENTATION SKILLS

 If you want to improve your public speaking skills, there are a number of things you can do while waiting for the opportunity to show off your skills.
 Firstly, get at much practice as you can, especially if you are one of those people who have a fear of public speaking or dread the idea of speaking in front of your professional peers.
 Key to developing your presentation skills is to cultivate a professional presenter’s mind-set.

-What you do in your mind will show up in your body.
+Public speaking relaxation tips: What you do in your mind will show up in your body language.
 Start with giving the idea of “speaking in public” a quality meaning and a quality inner script, such as, “this is a presentation to inform my audience, they are here for the information, I know this material and I have it well prepared so it will go well.
 I let go of what they think of me and I allow them to make up their own mind about the information I am presenting.
 They will get what they need. ” Train your mind to relax about the idea of being seen speaking in public.
+This will help you get over the nervousness before presentation.
 Learn from every experience and keep telling yourself that you are well able to do it.
 Developing your public speaking skills is a lot about training your mind until it behaves exactly the way an experienced driver does when they get into their car.

 5. Practice, Practice, Practice